Updated: Aug 18

 First of all, if you have a newborn through 5-month old, then don't change anything for Daylight Savings.
 For those ages, you should be focusing on following the appropriate wake times instead of a set schedule.
 Therefore, just continue to follow those same wake times through the time change.
 Yes, they may wake up a little earlier (fall back) or sleep in a little later (spring forward) for a few days, but those wake times are really important for their sleep.

-It's those little ones between 6 months and 2 years who have the hardest time adjusting to the time change.
+Now, it's those little ones between 6 months and 2 years who have the hardest time adjusting to the time change.
 Have you ever missed your child's nap or bedtime by an hour because you were out somewhere?
 It probably resulted in a very cranky child because children can only stay awake for so long.
 Once that time is reached, they need to rest.
 Have you ever missed your child's nap or bedtime by 10 minutes?
 It probably didn't result in the same cranky mess because 10 minutes is not that big of a time change for your child's body clock.

 To successfully transition your child during daylight savings time, you need to give their body clock time to gradually adjust.
 On the Monday before the time change, start changing your child's schedule by 10 minutes each day.
 This includes all naps, routines, and bedtime.
 By shifting their schedule 10 minutes each day, you will be able to ease their body clock into the new schedule.
 By the end of six days, you will have changed their schedule 1 full hour.
 Then on the seventh day, the time change will occur and everything should be back to their normal schedule.